 You’ll be told which nurse is mainly responsible for your care but please tell staff which medicines you usually take and if you have any allergies.
 Staff are there to help you, so if you have any questions at all about any of your care and treatment please do not hesitate to speak to a member of staff.

-We encourage you to bring your own medicines with them when you have a hospital stay.
-This ensures that patients have the correct medication right from the start.
+We encourage you to bring your own medicines with you when you have a hospital stay, including when you attend the Emergency Department.

 Some medicines are manufactured using material of animal origin.
 If this is a concern, please inform the health care professional looking after you.
 If you do not wish to take a certain medicine, then we will try and find an alternative.
 Sometimes the alternative may not be as effective or there may not be a suitable option that doesn’t contain animal products.